Chagford

 Chagford is a market town and civil parish on the north-east edge of Dartmoor, in Devon, England, close to the River Teign and the A382, 4 miles (6 km) west of Moretonhampstead.
 The name is derived from chag, meaning gorse or broom, and the ford suffix indicates its importance as a crossing place.
-At the 2011 Census, it had a population of 1,449.
+At the 2021 census, it had a population of 1,539, which was slightly more than the 1,449 recorded at the 2011 census.

 History

 Archaeological remains confirm that a community has existed here for at least 4000 years.
 In historical times, Chagford grew due to the wool trade and from tin mining in the area.
 A weekly market was held here from before 1220, and a monthly livestock market in the town survived until the 1980s.
 In 1305 it was made a stannary town where tin was traded.
 Among the most prominent tin-mining families in the 16th century were the Endecotts, Knapmans, Whiddons and Lethbridges.

+The population in the 1841 census was 1,043 inhabitants.

 In an English Civil War skirmish Sidney Godolphin, the poet and Royalist MP for Helston, was shot and killed in the porch of the Three Crowns.

 In 1987, the New Scientist reported that Chagford contained "the most radioactive loo in the world", a reference to the high levels of Radon gas in this granite area.